engie4800/dsi-capstone-capstone-afrl/README.md

 Select a team captain (with or without help from mentor/instructor/supervisor)

 Record your names here in this format-
-1. Team captain name, UNI
+1. Team captain Xiao Wen, xw2943
-2. Member name, UNI
+2. Member Xiao Wen, xw2943
-3. Member name, UNI

-and so on.

 ## Instructions